ctrl-Pranjali/Human_Detection/README.md

 - Bounding Box and Annotation: If a "person" is detected, draws a bounding box and confidence score.
 - FPS Calculation: Computes and prints the frames per second (FPS) to monitor performance.
 - Display: Shows the annotated frame in a window.
-- Exit Condition: Press 'q' to exit the loop and close the display window.

 ##